 As explained in the Cornell University student blog post Happiness through Employee Benefits: The Cost of Doing Business “Companies need to focus on providing support for their employees, making them feel valued, reducing stress and giving them an opportunity to do things outside of the workplace which makes them happy.
 In recent years, we have seen more companies opt for providing their employees with happiness benefits.”

-Want to learn how total compensation awareness contributes to employee experience?
+Want to learn how employee awareness of total reward contributes to a positive employee experience?
 Download our e-book, The New Employee Experience: How to maximise and optimise every step of the employee journey.